-Athletes Without Limits provides swimmers with intellectual impairments the opportunity to compete at National and International swim meets, including AWL Nationals, AWL Masters Swim Team, and USA National Teams competing at Inas International Events.
-We also determine eligibility for athletes seeking Paralympic Swimming opportunities in the sport class for Intellectual Impairment.
+Athletes Without Limits provides swimmers with Intellectual Impairment, Autism and Down Syndrome the opportunity to compete at National and International swim meets, including AWL-hosted U.S. Meets, and AWL-USA National Teams competing at Virtus World Championships.

-Inas competitors are an elite group of athletes from around the world making great achievements in swimming.
-See the records and rankings on the Inas website to see just how fast world champion athletes with intellectual disability are.
-We are excited to see US swimmers among those rankings for the first time since the startup of Athletes Without Limits and look forward to more in years to come.
+Virtus: World Intellectual Impairment Sport (formerly called Inas) competitors are an elite group of athletes from around the world making great achievements in swimming.
+See the records and rankings on the Virtus website to see just how fast world champion athletes with intellectual disability are.
+We are excited to see US swimmers among those rankings since the startup of Athletes Without Limits and look forward to more in years to come.

-View our event calendar for upcoming Inas Swimming events for which Athletes Without Limit will organize US Team Selection and travel including Inas World Championships and Global Games.
-Inas offer competitions open to athletes in all three Inas eligibility groups — II1-Intellectual Impairment, II2-Additional Disability/Down Syndrome and II3 Autism (w/IQ of 76 or higher) — and offers a full program of individual swim events, strokes and distances.
+View our event calendar for upcoming Virtus Swimming events for which Athletes Without Limits will organize US Team Selection and travel including: Virtus World Championships and Global Games.
+Virtus offers competitions for athletes in three eligibility groups — II1-Intellectual Impairment, II2-Additional Disability/Down Syndrome and II3 Autism (w/IQ of 76 or higher) — and offers a full program of individual swim events, strokes and distances.

 - 2017 Inas Swimming World Championships (Mexico)